48 Hours a Day

 48 Hours a Day (48 heures par jour) is a 2008 French comedy film directed by Catherine Castel.
 The film showed at the 2008 L'Alpe d'Huez Film Festival, and released on 4 June 2008 in France.

 Plot

-Promised a brilliant professional future but tired to cap his career because she also has to care for her children, Marianne dreams of swapping roles with her husband Bruno so that he comes home earlier to take care of home and it can in turn devote more time to her job!
+Promised a brilliant professional future but tired to cap his career because she also has to care for her children, Marianne dreams of swapping roles with her husband Bruno so that he comes home earlier to take care of the home.
+This would in turn help her devote more time to her job!
 From dream to reality, a humorous eye on the fate of women today who are constantly juggling job, children and home, often alone to bear everything.